roberson-io/mmh3/README.md

 The files in the `MurmurHash3` directory are for SWIG and are not very readable.

 The Python [mmh3](https://github.com/hajimes/mmh3) package has a `hash` function that is just shorthand for the x86 32-bit MurmurHash3 function.
 It also returns signed integers by default.
 I have done no such thing in this package.
 You must pass the input as a byte slice, provide a seed value, and specify which MurmurHash3 function you want to use.
-If you want to hash a string a la `print(hex(mmh3.hash('foo')))` in Python mmh3, you might do something like:
+If you want to hash a string à la `print(hex(mmh3.hash('foo')))` in Python mmh3, you might do something like:

 ```golang
 import (